This eye-popping Coconut Rice Pudding Brûlée is an adaptation of my mom's classic Arroz con Leche.

-What better dish to treat with you than an adaptation of my mom’s classic arroz con leche?
-I have added coconut to my mom’s rice pudding and added a bit of French flair for a dish that is simple, yet refined: Coconut rice pudding brûlée.
+I have added coconut to my mom's rice pudding and added a bit of French flair with the sugar crust for a dish that is simple, yet refined: Coconut rice pudding brûlée.

 By the way, credit where credit is due, I first tried rice pudding brûlée at one of my favorite local restaurants, so it is hardly an original idea.
 I just took it one step further by adding coconut.